ABI-Software/software-development-guidelines/README.md

   any.
 - Do not use fast-forward: merge with `git merge --no-ff`.
-Yes, while this creates a merge commit when technically none is needed, this allows the preservation of commit identifiers be done more easily.
+Yes, while this creates a merge commit when technically none is needed, this allows the preservation of commit identifiers to be done more easily.

 The target branch is often times the main development branch, however, there are situations where this is not the case, for instance the